Sunday, May 19, 2024

 If Muisca is killed and respawns at the statue in the Shrine, her eyes are healed.

 The Medusas Hirta and Kana tend Muisca and the shrine.
 They love her and they love the God.
 They advised her against letting the Tortoise Tsar build a base under the Shrine.
 They don't mind defending the place from attackers, it's their job.
 But spending twelve hours a day on the roof watching for people sneaking up?
 They're ready for this nonsense to be over.
-If Muisca didn't strictly forbid it they'd Warden Malachite and his goons walk right into the caves.
+If Muisca didn't strictly forbid it they'd let Warden Malachite and his goons walk right into the caves.

 CAVES